Babcia

 Finally she found work in the local brickyard and was able to help her family.

 As I mentioned at the beginning, my grandmother often recollected her time of living in Germany.
 Even when nearly ninety, she remembered some German words and expressions.
 She often recalled how good her life was with the German priest and the other German maid who worked with her.
 How comfortable her bed was, with pure white bed linen.
 How well she ate!
 I am sure that with time she idealised her stay in Germany but what was obvious was that she clearly regretted coming back home and bore a grudge that her family when writing the letter did not let her know about their situation and the situation in their village.
+She believed that her life would have been much better had she stayed on in Germany.

 I always found this story interesting as it was in such a contrast to what we know about the situation of many other Poles taken to Germany to work during the Second World War.

 She was not forced to go – that was her choice.
 I am not sure she realised that she was very lucky to work and live at that parish.
 It also shows that there were places where Poles were treated well.
+She repeatedly told us that her life become much more difficult and she suffered a lot after the war was over, not while it was on.

 Unfortunately her brother was forced to fight for the Wehrmacht (German army) and was lost during the war.
 This situation put her family in great danger as the Russians, who officially freed the area from being under German occupation, started executing local men who had been soldiers in the German army even though they were aware that Poles living on the border had been forced to serve Germany2.